neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Wages of Fear.md

 ---

 # The Wages of Fear (1953)

-In a decrepit South American village, four men are hired to transport an urgent nitroglycerine shipment without the equipment that would make it safe.
+​​In a decrepit South American village, four men are hired to transport an urgent nitroglycerine shipment without the equipment that would make it safe.

+**8.2** on [object Object]